 This special pendant is created in small batches, completely locally within the UK, by multi talented craftspeople.
 Hand carved from wax by us, then casted in Scotland, and finally hand-finished and polished (with its final beautiful gold cloak) back in London - we’ve spent hours dreaming and perfecting this beauty.

 We’ve chosen a modern and bold necklace design for this one, keeping it closer to that little intimate hollow at the base of the neck.
-The pendant is featured on a thicker Venetian box chain and with a focal ring, to help highlight the little beetle.
+The pendant is featured on a thicker rolo chain and with a focal ring, to help highlight the little beetle.